acceleratedscience/openad-toolkit/examples/models_api/README.md

 The OpenAD model inference API provides **inference as a service (IaaS)**, allowing you to run machine learning models without the technical overhead.
 It offers:

-- **Public models**: Available to anyone with an API key
+- **Public models**: Available to anyone with an API key.
-- **Private models**: Host your own models on the service
+- **Private models**: Host your own models on the service.
 - **Simplified workflow**: No need for local Python packages or model checkpoint downloads

 ### Key Benefits

-   ✅ Run inference in the cloud instead of locally
+   ✅ Run inference in the cloud instead of locally.
-   ✅ Deploy ML models as services with minimal setup
+   ✅ Deploy ML models as services with minimal setup.
-   ✅ Seamless integration with OpenAD Toolkit CLI and notebooks
+   ✅ Seamless integration with OpenAD Toolkit CLI and notebooks.
-   ✅ Focus on using models, not managing infrastructure
+   ✅ Focus on using models, not managing infrastructure.

 ## Getting Started: Step-by-Step Guide